alorodri/hashcode-practice-2021/README.md

 [View PDF](https://github.com/alorodri/hashcode-practice-2021/blob/main/src/practice_round_2021_v3.pdf)

 ## Team
-We have a team called nevergoes, that participated in 2019 and 2020 competitions.
+Our Hashcode team "Nevergoes" is composed by daniuss, [jaimuepe](https://github.com/jaimuepe) and me.
+We've participated in the 2019 and 2020 editions/competitions.
-My teammates are [@jaimuepe](https://github.com/jaimuepe) and @daniuuss

 ## Algorithm
-Code is a bit messy, when I have more time I'll try to clean it a bit, also moving the writeOutput fcn to the fileutils.h
+The code is a bit messy, but i'll try to clean it up a little bit when i have more time.
+I also intend/want to move the writeOutput function to the fileutils.h.

-At first, I've worked on a algorithm that prioritizes pizzas for 4-people teams.
-Then, when teams of 4 are fullfilled, works sending pizzas for 3-teams and 2-teams respectively.
-Later was rewritten to work with different priorities that you can assign on the compute method call.
+Initially the algorithm tried to prioritize the deliveries for the 4-people teams, then the 3-people teams, and last the 2-people teams.
+Then I rewrote the algorithm so it could work with different criteria that can be assigned on the compute method.

 ## Score
 File name | Score